Cycle Magazine reviews the ARCC Moulton® TSR Electric

 The Bafang front hub motor gives fairly powerful, torque-sensor smooth assist up hills, and it compares well to other motors of the same size.
 (Don't expect top-end mid-motor power.)
 A wireless Bluetooth handlebar-mounted control unit lets you switch between levels, though I found it a little fiddly.
 The Bluetooth unit doubles as an electronic key, disabling the system.

-The Bosch power tool batteries mount on the e²-pod control unit on the head tube, which precludes using a Moulton front rack.
+The Bosch power tool batteries mount on the Intelligent Drive Pod control unit on the head tube, which precludes using a Moulton front rack, although ARCC have developed a custom-made rack which fits around their pod.
 These Bosch batteries are widely available and you can buy as few or as many as you need.
 I found the system so efficient I would probably get a full day's riding out of two 216Wh batteries (or three at most).
 Larger or smaller capacities are available.

 ARCC can also retrofit their system to any current Moulton that doesn't feature a double pylon fork.
 There's a five-year warranty on the electrical system, while Bosch batteries are warrantied for two years.